Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Variational approach

 As a result of the commuting nature of the exciton creation operators, it follows from Eq.\ \eqref{eq: biexciton creation operator} that the biexciton wave function is symmetric under exciton exchange, i.e.,

 This symmetry is equivalent to the simultaneous exchange of both electrons and holes within the composite state and reflects the partially bosonic nature of the excitons.
-The internal structure of the exciton creation operators in Eq.\ \eqref{eq: biexciton creation operator} results in additional symmetry constraints on the biexciton wave function.
+The internal structure of the exciton creation operators in Eq.\ \eqref{eq: biexciton creation operator} actually results in additional symmetry constraints on the biexciton wave function.
 These stem from the fact that such a state is a two-electron and two-hole state which must be antisymmetric under the separate exchanges of both types of identical particles.
-Performing these exchanges one can show that the product of exciton creation operators satisfies the relation

-where the sum runs over all bound and scattering states.
-This relation can also be found in Ref.\ \cite{Combescot_2007}.
-The matrix $\mathcal{A}$ is an antisymmetrizer and encompasses all possible exchanges of identical particles, namely \begin{widetext}
+These ``hidden'' constraints are detailed in Appendix\ \ref{app: A relations}.
+They involve an operator $\mathcal{A}$, which is an antisymmetrizer encompassing all possible exchanges of identical particles whose matrix elements are given by \begin{widetext}

-The first and fourth terms represent the idendity and the exciton-exchange processes, respectively.
+The first and fourth terms represent the identity and the exciton-exchange processes, respectively.
 The second component describes the electron exchange and is represented by the overlap integral